eden20586/Programming/README.md

 # Programming
 Hey, I'm Eden Admoni, and in this repository, I will show some projects in Programming.

-In the projects, we will see the ability to write codes, use OOP, create methods, create variables, and more then.
+In the projects, we will see the ability to write codes, use OOP, create methods, create variables, and more.

 I will show some projects in Python and Java language.